Throughout my 20-year career in financial services, I anxiously navigated my way through a variety of office dress codes.

 Total Outfit Cost: approximately $15,000 - 25,000.

-Over the course of the first few weeks, I was horrified that my clothes weren't nice enough, but in the end my staid but solid outfit as an Investment Banking Analyst served its purpose, as you NEVER want to show up your boss by wearing nicer clothes than her or him.
+Over the course of the first few weeks, I was horrified that my clothes weren't dignified enough, but in the end my staid but solid outfit as an Investment Banking Analyst served its purpose, as you NEVER want to flaunt a nicer wardrobe than your boss.

 For that was the look of J.P.
 Morgan's legendary Investment Banking Vice Chairman at that time, Jimmy Lee.